melody-notpond/fermata/README.md

 # fermata
-A small language I am working on.
+a small language i am working on for funsies

 ## focus features
 - data and codata
-- ad hoc polymorphism (via user defined subtyping and intersection types)
+- ad hoc polymorphism (by codata via user defined subtyping/intersection types)
 - pure
-- algebraic effects
+- algebraic effects (might be doable with codata? idk we will see)
 - simple

 prolly gonna be garbage collected ngl but would be cool to explore other means of memory management, thats a later problem though